 Fungi are multicellular organisms that are heterotrophic in nature.
 Heterotrophs are those organisms that cannot make their own food.
 Fungi are eukaryotic in nature, which means they have cell organelles like a nucleus.
 Fungi are essential to the smooth functioning of the natural ecosystem.
 Mycology is the term for the study of fungi.
 Fungi can reproduce by sexual and asexual modes of reproduction.

 Yeast is single-celled fungi.
 Fungi also alternate between single and multicellular organisms depending upon the life cycle stage.
 Multicellular fungi have hyphae, which are tubular filament-like structures.
 The cell walls of fungi are made up of chitin, which is a hard substance commonly found in the exoskeletons of insects.

 Lichens can be found in a variety of habitats.
-Lichens are commonly found on tree barks, rocks, gravestones, walls etc. Lichen is often confused with moss.
+Lichens are commonly found on tree barks, rocks, gravestones, walls, etc. Lichen is often confused with moss.
 Even though lichen and moss are non-vascular plants, only mosses are plants.
-According to estimates, around 6-8% or landmass is covered with lichens.
+According to estimates, around 6-8% or the landmass is covered with lichens.

 Lichens are also of importance to human beings owing to the fact that they absorb pollutants from the atmosphere.
 Also, lichens make the study of pollutants in the air easier.
 Scientists can test the presence of pollutants in the air with the help of lichens.
 Lichens also have economic importance.

 Fungi and lichens are organisms that are abundant in our ecosystem.
 Both organisms have important functions in the ecosystem.
 Fungi clean up the ecosystem by breaking down dead and decaying matter whereas lichens absorb pollutants from the atmosphere.
 The point of difference between fungi and lichens are given below: